EmmattxDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: deletes the my_first_directory in tmp folder
 10-back: script that moves to a previous directory
 11-lists: list all files including hidden files
+12-file_type: script that prints the type of file name or specified